Jobs to be Done: Theory, Examples, and Statements JTBD

 The purpose of all this was to be able to put oneself in the shoes of one’s own customers – after all, one is often not even part of the target group oneself.
 But you cannot simply predict a person’s actions from their characteristics.
 There are many correlations between a person’s characteristics and their actions.

 How should you structure your business most efficiently?
 This is where the UNITE Jobs-to-be-Done Statement and Map come into play.
-The framework enables you to drive customer-centric growth and innovation processes to increase customer satisfaction, loyalty, and revenue.
+The JTBD Framework enables you to drive customer-centric growth and innovation processes to increase customer satisfaction, loyalty, and revenue.

 The Jobs To Be Done Theory

-If marketers, decision-makers, or product developers want to improve business results, they have to understand the jobs that arise in the life of our customers, for which they hire certain solutions.
-Understanding who these people are in the wrong unit of analysis.
+If marketers, decision-makers, or product developers want to improve business results, they have to understand the jobs that arise in the life of our customers.
+We must provide solutions.
+Understanding who these people are is the wrong unit of analysis.

 The Jobs to be Done theory is based on three assumptions